boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 Customer site:
 : A customer manages and deploys 5G NFs (e.g., gNodeB (gNB) and 5G Core (5GC)) in customer sites.
 A customer site can be either a physical or a virtual location.
-: Examples of customer sites are a customer private locations (Point of Presence (PoP), DC), a VPC in a Public Cloud, or servers hosted within the provider network or colocation service.
+: Examples of customer sites are a customer private locations (Point of Presence (PoP), Data Center (DC)), a Virtual Private Cloud (VPC), or servers hosted within the provider network or colocation service.

 Provider:
 : An entity responsible for interconnecting customer sites.